jakirseu/SQLite-DB-from-Asset/README.md

-# SQLite DB from Asset
+# Android SQLite DB from Asset

 Reading sqlite file from asset folder of the project.